arnauddesombre/Python-Utilities/README.md

 ----------

 <b>kruskal.py</b><br>
-Computes Kruskal's minimum spanning tree (MST) algorithm of an undirected graph (edge's costs can be negative).<br>
+Compute Kruskal's minimum spanning tree (MST) algorithm of an undirected graph (edge's costs can be negative).<br>

 ----------

 <b>landmark - show path.py</b><br>
-compute the shortest distance from a source to a destination in a directed graph where some crow distance (Euclid) can be defined, and where distances from some landmarks are known, as well as the shortest corresponding path.<br>
+Compute the shortest distance from a source to a destination in a directed graph where some crow distance (Euclid) can be defined, and where distances from some landmarks are known, as well as the shortest corresponding path.<br>
 /!\ all distances must be >= 0<br>

 Return: